-Recordkeeping 40 min.
+Recordkeeping .
+40 min.

-Learning about the law or the form • 55 min.
+Learning about the or the form 59 min.

-Preparing the form 1 hr., 41 min.
+Preparing the form 1 hr., 43 min.

-Copying, assembling, and sending the form to IRS .
-1 hr ., 3 min.
+Copying, assemblin sending the form to J. 1 hr. ., 3 min.

 If you have comments concerning the accuracy of these time estimates or suggestions for making this form more simple, we would be happy to hear from you.
-You can write to both the Internal Revenue Service, Washington, DC 20224, Attention: IRS Reports Clearance Officer, T:FP; and the Office of Management and Budget, Paperwork Reduction Project (1545-0020), Washington, DC 20503.
+You can write to both the Internal Revenue Service, Attention: Reports Clearance Officer, PC:FP, Washington, DC 20224; and the Office of Management and Budget, Paperwork Reduction Project (1545-0020), Washington, DC 20503.
 DO NOT send the tax form to either of these offices.
-Instead, see the instructions on page 3 for information on where to file.
+Instead, see Where To File on page 3.